pnp/blog/content/post/how-3-makers-2-devs-and-a-princess-came-together-to-save-kittens.md

 Power Platform solutions are and we also want to think about the people who can only use devices in a limited way.
 Please use this use case to customize it to your needs.
-And always remember, only as a community we are strong, so let\'s be inclusive*
+And always remember, only as a community we are strong, so let's be inclusive*

-Now, let\'s dive into details and see how this solution actually works
+Now, let's dive into details and see how this solution actually works

 ## The Flic and the flow (Tomasz)